sairam1592/Android_Recipe_Application/README.md

 - Add Floating Action Button and onClick of it open a BottomSheet with my Intro;)
 - Show SnackBar on click of an Recipe
 - Show error Snackbar if App is opened when no internet available
+- Add No Internet Error screen with a Retry button to load recipe

 ## Upcoming Additions:
 - A lot of Jetpack design implementation